calder/rust-goldenfile/README.md

 }
 ```

-When the `Mint` goes out of scope, it will compare the contents of each file to its checked-in "golden" version and fail the test if they differ.
+When the `Mint` goes out of scope, it compares the contents of each file to its checked-in golden version and fails the test if they differ.
 To update the check-in versions, run:
 ```sh
 UPDATE_GOLDENFILES=1 cargo test
 ```